-Learn how to draw a Skeleton with this easy step by step tutorial.
+Learn how to draw a Skeleton with an easy step by step tutorial.
 A few extra details make him look pretty realistic.

-The thing about skeletons is that the real things are, of course, incredibly detailed.
-Even a pro would probably sweat at the thought of trying to draw a real one.
+The thing about skeletons is that they are, of course, incredibly detailed.
+Even a pro would probably sweat at the thought of trying to draw a skeleton with all the bones included.

 That doesn’t mean though that skeletons have to be off limits for children.
-OR that they have to be just lines under a skull.
-Especially during spooky season.
+OR that they can’t learn how to draw one that is a bit more realistic.

 This tutorial is made to show older elementary students how to draw a skeleton with bones that look a little more like the real thing, without getting too overwhelming.
-It starts with a simple skull and works down matching one side to the other, which is always a good way to proceed with symmetrical shapes.
+It starts with a simple skull that includes the cheek bones, and works down, always matching one side to the other.
+The pose is symmetrical, which helps when trying to draw new shapes.

 If any of your students look a little hesitant about taking this on, encourage them to just simplify things as needed.
-The point is, a pretty good effort at drawing a more complicated shape, will always look more impressive than settling for a simple one.
+The point is, even generalizing some of those shapes a bit will help them learn a LOT more than if they never even tried at all.

 Time needed: 45 minutes.